wuyang1002431655/tango_with_django_19/manuscript/chapter9-user-authenication.md

 		'django.contrib.auth.hashers.PBKDF2SHA1PasswordHasher',
 	]

-As previously mentioned, Django uses the PBKDF2 algorithm to hash passwords by default.
-As such, if you do not specify a `PASSWORD_HASHERS` tuple, Django defaults to using the `django.contrib.auth.hashers.PBKDF2PasswordHasher` password hasher.
+As previously mentioned, Django by default uses the PBKDF2 algorithm to hash passwords.
+If you do not specify a `PASSWORD_HASHERS` tuple, Django therefore defaults to the `django.contrib.auth.hashers.PBKDF2PasswordHasher` password hasher.
 You can read more about password hashing in the [official Django documentation on how Django stores passwords](https://docs.djangoproject.com/en/1.9/topics/auth/passwords/#how-django-stores-passwords).

 ## Password Validators